flycastpartnersinc/FreshservicePS/README.md

 Get-Help Get-FreshServiceTicket -Full # or any other command
 ```

-For more information on how to use PSFreshService, tips, blogs and more, check out the [Documentation](https://flycastpartners.com/PSFreshService).
+For more information on how to use PSFreshService, tips, blogs and more, check out (COMING SOON!!).

 <!-- ### Contribute